Betfair is Australia's only licensed betting exchange. Back your pick to won or lose. Bet in play.Sign up

-This means Betfair is the only betting exchange company that currently hold an Australian licence.
+This means Betfair is the only betting exchange that holds an Australian bookies licence.

 The thing that separates Betfair from the other bookmakers is that the customers call the shots on the bets.

 Users are able to set the odds on a certain runner and other users will elect to take those odds, meaning the money is exchanged between punters rather than getting paid out by the bookmaker.

 It all sounds good, but does Betfair provide a service that makes it worth the switch for new customers?
 We have taken a comprehensive look at Betfair in our review.

 Betfair exchange – what exactly is it?

-The exchange can be an intimidating concept, but it is a simple one to grasp; the Betfair clients set the odds they want and it is up to the other users to go ahead and take them on.
+The Betfair AU exchange can be an intimidating concept, but it is a simple one to grasp; the Betfair clients set the odds they want and it is up to the other users to go ahead and take them on.

 This means you could elect to put up odds of $5 on a horse paying $3 on the three totes, and if there is a user out there prepared to match your bet you will get a return if it is successful.

 If no other user chooses to take the odds you have provided, you will have your stake returned once the race has started.

 One of the unique aspects of the Betfair AU exchange is the back/lay system.

 Backing a team/horse works exactly as it would at any other bookmaker, meaning if the odds are advertised at $3.40 for a team to win, if you put $100 down you will get $340 back if your bet is successful.

 A lay bet is the opposite – you are backing a team to lose.

-A lay bet though is a little different, as you are going up against a fellow Betfair client, which means you are effectively taking the role of the bookmaker.
+A lay bet though is a little different, as you are going up against a fellow Betfair client, which means you are effectively taking on the role of the bookmaker.